-A: Yes, the judges will pick a ‘Best in Show Alex Steinweiss Award’ from the finalists.
+A: Yes, the second-phase judges will pick a ‘Best in Show Award’ from the finalists.

-Q: Are there really two categories honoring compact discs and another for cassettes?
+Q: Are there really categories honoring compact discs and another for cassettes?

-Yes, while most of the competition is focused on vinyl, there is one category for multi-disc CD boxed sets, and another titled “And the said it couldn’t be done,” demonstrating particular ingenuity in packaging a single CD.
+A: Yes, while most of the competition is focused on vinyl, there are categories for multi-disc CD boxed sets, as well as tape formats.
+Another category titled “And they said it couldn’t be done,” is open to all physical media that demonstrates particular ingenuity.